ujkuo/ujkuo.github.io/content/_index.md

 study plans, and application strategies for over five years.

 > ***I am looking for an opportunity for pre-doc/research assistant position.
 Please let me know if there is any opportunity.
-I am very willing to devote myself to academic research.***
+I am keen to devote myself to academic research.***

 ##### Education